If you are staying in Reykjavik I do have a page on my website dedicated to Record Shops.

 Image result for aYia iceland music

 aYia are a trio who formed in 2016 and have music available digitally on Bandcamp.
-Judging by the video below the vocalist Ásta Fanney Sigurðardóttir is a bit bonkers, which is a good thing.
-They have gone a bit quiet of late, I messaged them but have had no reply.
+Judging by the videos on yutube the singer, Ásta Fanney Sigurðardóttir is a bit bonkers, which is a good thing.
+They have gone a bit quiet of late. https://youtu.be/cokc3ki6KDY?si=IO-Tu7y3AdSOX77o

 BSÍ